weakapp/docker-mantisbt/README.md

 ## PHP settings

-To use custom php.ini, add `php.ini` file in `custom_config` directory and restart the container
+To use custom `php.ini`, add `php.ini` file in `custom_config` directory and restart the container

+## Mantisbt Plugins settings

+To add mantisbt plugins, create `plugins` directory and add plugin directories in `plugins` directory, restart the container